symblai/symbl-python-sdk/readme.md

 app_id=1234567890 #Update with your app_id, without any quotes app_secret=abcdefghijklmnop #Update with your app_secret, without any quotes
 ```
-### Usages

-The library needs to be configured with your account's credentials (appId & appSecret) which is
-available in your [Symbl Platform][api-keys].

 ## A speech to text converter under 5 lines of code

 To know more about **Async Audio Api**, click [here][async_audio-docs].
 To know more about the Python SDK Audio Package, click [here][extended_readme-audio]